Legal Status for Dreamers

 Since 2012, DACA gave deportation protections and work permits to undocumented immigrants who came to the United States as children (known as “Dreamers”) and who met other requirements.

-As DACA was bringing these young people out of the shadows to start school, jobs and families, the Trump-Pence administration decided to end it — leaving 800,000 immigration youth at risk of deportation.
+As DACA was bringing these young people out of the shadows to start school, jobs and families, the Trump-Pence administration attempted to end it — putting 700,000 immigrant youth at risk of deportation.

-What will happen to DACA recipients?
-The administration’s decision to end the program makes it harder for them and many young immigrants to access health care, and it puts their health in jeopardy.
+The Supreme Court found the Trump administration’s efforts to end DACA unlawful in June 2020.
+But in the meantime, the administration made it harder for DACA recipients and many young immigrants to access health care, putting their health in jeopardy.

 Supreme Court temporarily permits third-country rule, which denies most asylum claims at the Southern border